CONTACT US

 Yes, you can request where you would like to work, or what position, but we can’t guarantee you will be successful in securing a position there (it depends on your availability, Japanese ability, experience etc).
 But we always do our best to accommodate your preferences.

 It’s very likely, but it depends on your availability, Japanese ability etc. We’ll discuss your specific likelihood with you during your interview(s).
+It is important to remember though, that dormitories are separated by the sexes.
+If you are coming with your opposite-sex partner, it won’t be possible to share a room.

 Sorry, but all resort dorms are single-sex, so you won’t be able to stay in the same room together.
 The only other option would be for you to rent a separate apartment for yourselves nearby (costs approx. 50,000 yen per month + additional fees), though these can be difficult to find.